pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional-contract-testing.md

 You will learn how:

 1. To use OpenAPI as part of a contract testing strategy
-1. API testing tools such as Dredd or Postman can be used with Pactflow
+1. API testing tools such as Dredd or Postman can be used with PactFlow
-1. To publish contracts (such as a pact file or an OpenAPI document) to Pactflow
+1. To publish contracts (such as a pact file or an OpenAPI document) to PactFlow
 1. To prevent deploying breaking changes to an environment, such as production
 1. To use existing mocking tools (such as Mountebank or Wiremock) to create a consumer contract